ldv-klever/klever/docs/dev_env_model_specs.rst

 There is an additional form to describe such repeated actions.
 Imagine, there is a base block action *x*, then the process should contain it in the following form to repeat it twice:
 *<x[2]>*.
-It is possible to provide only numbers in square brackets.
+It is possible to provide only positive integer numbers in square brackets (if by some reason you would like to use 0, you should likely get rid of this action at all).

 Jumps have the same notation but the semantics is a bit different.
-The number means the maximum number of jumps that can be done on a single path through this action.
+Here an integer number means the number of jumps that will be done on a single path through this action.
+For instance, *{my_jump[2]}* will return to this jump twice.
 There is an another kind of guards to restrict passing through a jump: *{my_jump[%flag%]}*.
-This jump depends on the evaluation of *%flag%* label that serves as a guard.
+This jump depends on the evaluation of the *%flag%* label that serves as a guard.
 A user may choose any defined process label as a guard.
+It is worth noting that one has to change the *%flag%* label manually in other actions of the process, so that it should become 0 at the end of the day.
+The current implementation stops execution when the guard label is evaluated to 0.
+Thus, following actions will not be executed at all.
+Taking all this into account, it may be better to use dedicated counters and conditions for restricting the number of possible iterations through jump actions.

 Model Description
 -----------------